Algorithms for Distance Problems in Continuous Graphs: Diameter in continuous graphs of bounded treewidth

-In this section, we discuss the computation of the diameter of a continuous graph with treewidth $k$.
+In this section, we discuss the computation of the diameter of a continuous graph $\GG$ defined by a graph $G$ with $n$ vertices, $m$ edges and treewidth $k$.

 Note that computing the diameter of continuous trees (i.e., treewidth $1$) can be reduced to the discrete setting, because in trees the diameter is always attained by two vertices.
 Thus, we restrict our attention to $k>1$.
 As in~\cite{Abboudetal2016,BHM20,Cabello19,CABELLO2009815}, we use orthogonal range searching to work with distance-related problems in graphs of bounded treewidth.
-However, because we consider continuous graphs, we have to consider pairs of edges instead of pairs of vertices, and the interaction between edges is more complex.
-We handle this by using more dimensions in the range searching space.
+However, there is a fundamental difference: since our graphs are continuous graphs, we have to deal with pairs of edges instead of pairs of vertices, and the interaction between edges is much more complex.

 Sometimes we need to consider an orientation for each edge of $G$, to distinguish its vertices.
-We orient the edges of $G$ arbitrarily, but keep track of the orientation.
-We use $uv$ when the orientation is not relevant and $(u,v)$ or $(v,u)$, depending on the orientation, when we consider it oriented.
-We use $E(G)$ in both cases.
+The edges of $G$ are oriented arbitrarily, but we keep track of the orientation.
+When the orientation is not relevant, an edge is denoted by $uv$; otherwise, it is written as $(u,v)$ or $(v,u)$, depending on its orientation.
+In both cases, the edge set of $G$ is denoted by $E(G)$.